 This course requires you to undertake your own research.
 A year of specialised study will allow you to draw together the theory and practical skills gained in previous undergraduate studies and to develop an in-depth knowledge of your particular discipline through research and additional coursework.

-- A Bachelor degree or higher in a discipline related to the proposed research project with a WAM >65 in final year units
+- a bachelor degree or higher in a discipline related to the proposed research project with a Weighted Average Mark (WAM) greater than 65 in all final year units

-- Doctor of Medicine (H911) students will have had to have successfully completed a minimum of 8 credit points of the Doctor of Medicine.
+- successful completion of a minimum of 8 credit points from the Doctor of Medicine (H911)